Kex Gill Bypass

 The Kex Gill Bypass is a future stretch of A-road across Kex Gill Moor to Blubberhouses in North Yorkshire, England.
 The route is part of the A59 road across the Pennines between Preston and York, with the Kex Gill Bypass being located within the Nidderdale Area of Outstanding Natural Beauty.
 The bypass is required as the 1820s built bypass is prone to landslips and road cracking, which accounted for eight weeks of closure in 2016.
-It is expected to be 4.8 km long and to be opened in spring 2026.
+It is expected to be 4.8 km long and was to be opened in spring 2026.
+This was subsequently revised, and the road opened to traffic on 25 August 2026.

 History

 The original road past Blubberhouses and over Kex Moor went slightly further north than the current route known as Kex Gill.
 This road is now called Hall Lane at Blubberhouses and becomes a dirt track on the northern side of the valley carrying Hall Beck.
 This road was developed as a turnpike between 1770 and 1778 (The Skipton and Knaresborough Turnpike), but between 1823 and 1827, the new cut from Blubberhouses to Kex Gill Moor (the present A59) was built, which despite the name of the adjacent stream, became known as Kex Gill (or Kex Ghyll).
 The underlying geology is Kinderscout Grit, which has formed into several outcrops on the northern side of Kex Gill, including one called The Dovestone.
 It is thought that parts of the Craven faults in the area, dislodged the strata and allowed water to carve a "rocky gorge".
 The drop from the edge of the road to the stream at the bottom of the gorge is 20 ft.
 The road became well-known when it was re-christened Cote de Blubberhouses in the 2014 Grand Depart Tour de France held in Yorkshire.